 A student accepted for a bachelor’s programme in the Faculty of Humanities and who does not make good progress in the first semester (at least pass the following modules: AIM 101 (6) plus 2 semester modules (24), a total of at least 30 credits), will have to complete UPO101 in the first year of study.
 This module must be completed before further admission will be considered.
 A student may be limited in the number of credits he/she is allowed to register for in the second semester.

-Furthermore, at the end of a semester or a year of study, a student may be limited in the number of credits he/she is allowed to register for in the subsequent semester/year(s) of study, or the student may be transferred to the BA (Extended programme) – pending the student’s previous academic achievements.
+Furthermore, at the end of a semester or a year of study, a student may be limited in the number of credits he/she is allowed to register for in the subsequent semester/year(s) of study, or the student may be transferred to the BA – Extended programme, pending the student’s previous academic achievements.
+Please refer to Regulation 4 below.

 1. Class attendance